Benefits of LongER Term Fostering?

 - Time to builds a positive sense of identity, to find out about their past, and to better cope with the big changes to come in their lives.

 - Time to settle in school, to move on to employment or be better prepared to move back to their family or to live independently.

-Foster carers are also given more authority to make day-to-day decisions for the children, which is more empowering and better meet the needs of the foster child or young person.
+These carers are also given more authority to make day-to-day decisions which benefits the young person in that decisions can be made quickly which helps develop more confidence in the carer’s abilities and roles as well as better meeting the needs of the foster child or young person.

 Long term allowances

 Significantly, long-term fostering provides improved financial stability to foster carers.
 Private fostering agencies pay an average weekly allowance of £380 for each foster child.
 Find out more about allowances and pay.